If You Don’t Measure It, You Can’t Improve It

 Unfortunately, Google doesn’t always sort your web traffic data correctly.
 Often times, a good-sized portion of the organic visits you get from mobile devices ends up in the direct traffic bucket.

 However, there’s an easy fix for this problem.
-When you enter your website URL in Google My Business, just add a snippet of code to the end of your URL.
+When you enter your website URL in your Google Business Profile (fka Google My Business), just add a snippet of code to the end of your URL.
 This is called UTM Tracking.
 UTM tracking adds parameters to the URL that force Google Analytics to report the traffic with those parameters.
 What you’re doing is forcing Google Analytics to report the traffic as organic.

 Typically, you’d want to use Google’s campaign URL builder to add UTM parameters to a URL.
 However, we will make it easy for you and show you exactly what to do.
-Just add this snippet of code to the end of your website’s URL in your GMB dashboard:
+Just add this snippet of code to the end of your website’s URL in your Google Business Profile dashboard:

 NOTE: If your business has multiple locations, you’ll need to replace the word “listing” with an identifier so that you’ll know from which location your traffic is coming.